International Women’s Day: A Boudoir Photographer’s Perspective

 My background in Sociology has taught me that each of our experiences of life on this earth is unique, but they're also not totally unlike our neighbors'.
 While our stories may be personal and have their nuances, we also share many of the same battles and commonalities, and that unites us.
 Sociology, as defined, is the study of the development, structure, and functioning of human society.
 The study of social problems.
 The whole of society is broken down into groups by all sorts of demographics, depending on the study at hand, but individual qualities and experiences of each person within that group create an overlap in ways that are much more profound than generalizations made based on race, ethnicity, gender, etc. Unfortunately, and especially where politics are involved, the differences between groups can be exaggerated to the point of polarization based on prescribed ideas fed to us by the media and government.
 Generalization of groups of people, otherwise known as stereotyping, can often be used as a manipulation tactic to inject fear where those differences lay.
 We all fall victim to these fearful ideas at some point, whether we realize it or not, even if we think we are ultimately open-minded and accepting of others' differences.
 A white person may say they have no issues with someone of a different race, however they might find themselves in a situation at some point where their thoughts or behavior, whether conscious or subconscious, result in them acting in a way toward that person of other race based on stereotypes they've learned.
 It's not necessarily their fault, but they feel some sort of discomfort because of maybe... something they heard on the news about a person of that race.
 Situations like this can and often do occur between men and women, adults and kids, cis hetero and LGBTQ+, etc. But in effect, what’s created in us when we have these feeling/action confliction is this cognitive dissonance that holds us hostage; we act in a way that doesn't match with what we believe about who we are as an individual, we aren't sure how to handle it, and so we wait for others “like us" to determine how we should believe and act, and we follow that crowd whether they know where they're going or not.
 That’s dangerous, and it’s happening all around us, to us, and most of us don’t even realize it.

 What I’m trying to say is that my background in sociology has allowed me to have empathetic and real conversations without judgement based on class, gender, etc. Instead of listening for the differentiating factors, I choose to seek the bits that make us more alike and focus on those.
 I yearn to relate, not to judge, and to bring people together no matter their age, race, political belief, etc. What makes us different is our super power, and I believe that when it comes to not only social standards of beauty, as a boudoir photographer, but also in a way that differences shouldn't be scary, they should be celebrated.
-Yet society likes to stigmatize difference and perpetuate the herd mentality-- SEE PAST IT, please, and you'll learn so much more about yourself and others around you.
+Yet society likes to stigmatize difference and perpetuate the herd mentality— SEE PAST IT and you'll learn so much more about yourself and others around you.
 Beauty, power, success, happiness; it's all subjective.
 We aren't meant to agree with everyone around us.
 Challenging ideas with knowledge, experience, and understanding is healthy, and we can learn so much from one another if we can celebrate our differences, but also see past them to the overshadowed similarities we hold.

 MAKING CHANGE:

-TOLERANCE, EMPATHY & UNDERSTANDING OVER GENERALIZATION & ORGANIZED MOVEMENT
+TOLERANCE, EMPATHY & UNDERSTANDING OVER-GENERALIZATION & ORGANIZED MOVEMENT

 CHANGE TAKES COURAGE; THE KIND THAT COMES FROM WITHIN